ubarsc/tuiview-plugins/README.md

 Instructions on how to install them are to be found in the "Installing Plugin File" section of the [TuiView Plugins Documentation](https://bitbucket.org/chchrsc/tuiview/wiki/Plugins).

 Update:
 This package can now be installed with 'python setup.py install'.
-Then run: tuiview_pluginmgr.py
+Then run: tuiviewpluginmgr